 How are foreign income and gains taxed?

 The UK tax system is relatively straightforward if you only have income and gains from UK sources for the duration of your stay here.
-However, things can get complicated if you are resident in the UK and have foreign income and gains.
+However, things can get complicated if you are resident in the UK and continue to have foreign income and gains.
 Here we explain how foreign income and gains are taxed in the UK.

 What are foreign income and gains?

-If you come to the UK, become tax resident and have foreign income or gains (that is, income and gains from outside the UK) during your stay in the UK, you have to consider more complex tax rules.
+If you come to the UK, become tax resident here and have foreign income or gains (that is, income and gains from outside the UK) during your stay in the UK, you have to consider more complex tax rules.
 This is because the UK tax system tries to tax anyone who is resident in the UK on their worldwide income and gains.

 Examples of foreign income and foreign gains include: